Teaching English in Vietnam The Ultimate Guide [updated for 2022]

 Taxis are quite cheap, modern and have air conditioning.
 The two most reliable companies are Vinasun and MaiLinh.
+They both have apps.
 There may be other reliable companies.
 Check with your fellow teachers.
-Be careful about other companies.
+Be careful about hailing taxis in the street from other companies.
 There are a lot of rigged meters, and taxi drivers looking to rip off unsuspecting foreigners.
 We got a taxi with a rigged meter once in Hanoi and it cost about 10 times what it should have.
 However, after that, we never had a problem

 An alternative to the car taxi is the motorbike taxi, or Xe Om.
 You pay a driver to take you on the back of his motorbike.
 Xe Om actually means ‘motorbike hug’ because of the way you hold onto the driver (though you don’t have to…. ).
 These are obviously cheaper than a taxi, but warmer too.
 We used this form of transport a lot to get to work, and had drivers that we used a lot.
 Some will give you their phone number so you can call and get them to pick you up.

 There are bike hailing apps. that connect you with drivers.
 Many people use Grab Bike for this, but as with any app. things move on so ask people what they recommend when you arrive.